top of page

 • Latissimus Dorsi: These large back muscles assist in stabilizing the shoulder and back.
 They are involved in movements that draw the arms towards the body’s midline and play a role in maintaining the structural integrity of the lower thoracic and lumbar spine.

-• Iliopsoas: As a deep hip flexor, the iliopsoas is important in maintaining the curvature of the lower spine.
+• Iliopsoas: As a deep hip flexor, the iliopsoas are important in maintaining the curvature of the lower spine.
 It influences pelvic tilt and lumbar spine stability, playing a pivotal role in the balance and alignment of the lower body.

 Major Posture Joints